push-ai/ai-eng-ops/README.md

 This modular approach ensures only relevant rules load based on your current work context, maximizing efficiency while maintaining process discipline.

-#### 5. Using MCP in Cursor
+#### 5. Using AI with Your Engineering Context

-Once configured, Cursor's **Composer Agent** will automatically use MCP tools when relevant.
+Once set up, your AI assistant will automatically use the context files and rules you've defined.
 You can:

-- **Let AI decide**: The agent automatically selects appropriate tools
-- **Explicit requests**: "Use the GitHub API to check PR status..."
-- **Tool management**: Enable/disable specific MCP tools in settings
+- **Ask for code**: "Implement user authentication endpoint with JWT, following our security standards"
+- **Request reviews**: "Review this PR against our coding standards"
+- **Generate tests**: "Create test suite for the new API endpoint"
+- **Documentation**: "Update API documentation for the changes I just made"

 **Example Workflow**:
 ```markdown